-Nevada Department of Public Safety’s Records and Technology Division maintains the central database of criminal history in the state.
-It is the responsibility of this division to offer accurate and timely information on public safety issues including criminal occurrences to the various branches of the state police as well as law enforcement communities within the state.
+Nevada Department of Public Safety’s Records and Technology Division maintains the state’s central database of criminal history.
+This division’s responsibility is to offer accurate and timely information on public safety issues including criminal occurrences to the various branches of the state police as well as law enforcement communities within the state.

-Incorporated into the agency in 2005, the RnT Division was a renewed avatar of the Bureau of Records which was previously entrusted the task of maintaining criminal history records.
-The RnT Division hosts the Nevada Criminal Justice Information System (NCJIS) which is tapped to find criminal records for civilian applicants as well as justice agencies.
-This system is the backbone of the state’s crime justice data warehousing mission and it not only offers information but also technical support to law enforcement agencies across the state.
+Incorporated into the agency in 2005, the Division was a renewed avatar of the Bureau of Records, previously entrusted with maintaining criminal history records.
+The Division hosts the Nevada Criminal Justice Information System (NCJIS) which is tapped to find criminal records for civilian applicants as well as justice agencies.
+This system is the backbone of the state’s criminal justice data warehousing mission and offers information and technical support to law enforcement agencies across the state.

 The facilities offered by the NCJIS